- Tips For Sellers

 Spring landscaping and gardening tips

 Spring is the perfect time to get out in the garden.
-It’s hot-but not sweltering-and there’s usually plenty of rain to keep your soil nice and moist and feed all your plan life.
+It’s hot-but not sweltering-and there’s usually plenty of rain to keep your soil nice and moist and feel all your plant life.
 Here are some landscaping and gardening tips for making the most of this incredible time of the year.

 The first thing you need to do is clean out all your garden beds, and any other area you want to plant new shrubs, trees or flowers.
 Make sure these areas are completely clear of dead branches, weeds, leaves and other debris.
 If your growing areas are clogged, you make it hard for new life to push through and access sunlight and water.

 Spring is the perfect time to add some new species to your garden.
 Luckily, spring gives you a massive choice in terms of what you can plant, including vegetables, herbs and spices like parsnip, peas, amaranth, chillies and even watermelon.
 You can also plant a range of perennials or native species like Acacias and Kangaroo Paw.

 Unfortunately, the soil in your backyard isn’t designed to grow most of what you’re trying to grow.
 Winter also dries up your soil, so you need to add some moisture and loosen it up while also focusing on adding plenty of organic compost.
 If you must use fertiliser, choose a natural option to keep your garden safe for your pets, kids and other wildlife.

 Once your soil is in good condition, it’s time to add mulch.
 Mulch is essential in locking in moisture and protecting your soil from the harsh summer sun.